experience-experiments/generate-pdf/README.md

 For rendering HTML layouts, headers and footers *without* React, we implement [Hogan.js](http://twitter.github.io/hogan.js/) handled by the `hogan-cache` package.

-To configure the package, you should define a `hogan` attribute on the parameters object, with its attributes simply key and value pairs describing a name and a file path for a Hogan template.
+To configure the package, you should define a `hogan` attribute on the configuration object, with its attributes being key and value pairs describing a name and a file path for a Hogan template.

 ```
 {
   hogan: {
-    header: '/path/to/header-template',
+    header: '/path/to/header.mustache',
-    footer: '/path/to/footer-template',
+    footer: '/path/to/footer.mustache',
-    headerPartial: '/path/to/header/partial-template',
-    footerPartial: '/path/to/footer/partial-template'
+    navigation: '/path/to/partials/navigation.mustache'
   }
 }
 ```